 Students no longer sit in classrooms with classmates, attend lab classes and play out on the grounds.
 The pandemic has forced the entire school system to function online, with students learning from screens.
 In this time of routine and dullness, STEM - Science, Technology, Engineering and Mathematics can provide students with the chance to be involved in studies that challenge their mind and push them to be more creative in their thinking.

 Mathematics is a subject where problem-solving requires students to think in different ways.
-By joining online math courses from StraighterLine, children can learn how to ace the subject and work towards mastering their skills further.
+By joining online math courses from StraighterLine, students can learn how to ace the subject, get college credit, and work towards mastering their skills further.

 Learning by relating to real-life scenarios